 This process assisted our schools and district in identifying resource gaps and areas of need.
-Based on these findings, the School Committee developed an Anti-Bullying Policy for the district to be adopted on the final reading of December 14, 2010 and will review other policies to determine they meet current legal requirements.
+Based on these findings, the School Committee adopted an Anti-Bullying Policy for the district on December 14, 2010 and will review other policies to determine they meet current legal requirements.
 Community agencies, including law enforcement were involved in the development of the plan.